Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Abstract

 \section{Abstract}

 We provide a general framework for wall-crossing of equivariant K-theoretic enumerative invariants of appropriate moduli stacks $\fM$, by lifting Joyce's homological universal wall-crossing \cite{Joyce2021} to K-theory and to include equivariance.
-The primary new tool is that the operational K-homology of $\fM$ is an equivariant multiplicative vertex algebra.
+The primary new result is that appropriate K-homology groups of $\fM$ are equivariant multiplicative vertex algebras.